Hardy inequality and the construction of infinitesimal operators with non-basis family of eigenvectors: Introduction

 \section{Introduction}

-The Hardy inequality (in both its discrete and continuous forms) was discovered at the beginning of XX century and has a lot of applications in various branches of mathematics such as analysis, differential equations, mathematical physics, differential geometry and others~\cite{Kufner1,Kufner2,Opic}.
-The discrete form of it reads~\cite{Hardy1} that if $p>1$ and $\{a_k\}_{k=1}^{\infty}$ is a sequence of nonnegative real numbers, then
+The Hardy inequality (in both its discrete and continuous forms) was discovered at the beginning of XX century and has a lot of applications in various fields of mathematics such as analysis, differential equations, mathematical physics, differential geometry and others~\cite{Kufner1,Kufner2,Opic}.
+The discrete form of it states~\cite{Hardy1} that if $p>1$ and $\{a_k\}_{k=1}^{\infty}$ is a sequence of nonnegative real numbers, then

-Note that G.H.~Hardy came to the discovery of inequality~(\ref{1}) when he tried to obtain an elementary proof of (the weak form of) the Hilbert inequality~\cite{Hardy2,Kufner1}.
+We notice that G.H.~Hardy came to the discovery of inequality~(\ref{1}) when he tried to obtain an elementary proof of (the weak form of) the Hilbert inequality~\cite{Hardy2,Kufner1}.
 The latter inequality was discovered when D.~Hilbert studied the solutions to a certain integral equations, see~\cite{Hilbert}, and the weak form of it asserts that if $\{a_n\}_{n=1}^{\infty},\{b_n\}_{n=1}^{\infty}\in \ell_2$ and $a_n\geq 0,\:b_n\geq 0,$ then the double series $\sum\limits_{n=1}^{\infty}\sum\limits_{m=1}^{\infty} \frac{a_m b_n}{m+n}$ converges.
-We must also mark an essential contribution of such mathematicians as M.~Riesz, E.~Landau and I.~Schur to the development of~(\ref{1}), for more details see, e.g.~\cite{Kufner1}.
+We must also stress an essential contribution of such mathematicians as M.~Riesz, E.~Landau and I.~Schur to the development of~(\ref{1}).
+For more details see, e.g.,~\cite{Kufner1}.

-In what follows by $H$ we denote a separable Hilbert space with norm $\|\cdot\|$ and scalar product $\langle\cdot,\cdot\rangle$.
+In the following we denote by $H$ a separable Hilbert space with norm $\|\cdot\|$ and scalar product $\langle\cdot,\cdot\rangle$.
+The central concept of this paper is the concept of $C_0$-group of linear bounded operators.
+If $A$ is an infinitesimal generator of the $C_0$-group on $H$, then the abstract Cauchy problem

+on $H$ is well-posed in the sense of J.~van~Neerven (for each $x_0\in D(A)$ the problem~(\ref{Cauchy problem}) has a unique classical solution) and $\rho(A)\neq \emptyset$, see~\cite{vanNeerven}.
 A remarkable result in the spectral theory of $C_0$-semigroups in Hilbert spaces was obtained in~\cite{Xu,Zwart}, where the Riesz basis property for eigenvectors of certain class of generators of $C_0$-groups was established.
-We give here a formulation of the main result of these works in some special case. \begin{thm}[\cite{Zwart}] Let $A$ be the generator of the $C_0$-group on $H$ with eigenvalues $\{\lambda_n\}_{n=1}^{\infty}$ (counting with multiplicity) and the corresponding (normalized) eigenvectors $\{e_n\}_{n=1}^{\infty}$.
+We give here a formulation of the main result of these works in some particular case. \begin{thm}[\cite{Zwart}] Let $A$ be the generator of the $C_0$-group on $H$ with eigenvalues $\{\lambda_n\}_{n=1}^{\infty}$ (counting with multiplicity) and the corresponding (normalized) eigenvectors $\{e_n\}_{n=1}^{\infty}$.
 If the following two conditions hold, \begin{enumerate} \item $\overline{Lin}\{e_n\}_{n=1}^{\infty}=H;$ \item The point spectrum has a uniform gap, i.e.,